 Three key themes underpinned the bid for inscription.
 Examples of identity, inspiration and conservation were needed to demonstrate a cultural landscape of international significance.

-The region already has a strong reputation as a world-class visitor destination.
-We are proud to already have the Hadrian’s Wall WHS in the north of the county and we believe the designation for the Lake District will further strengthen the appeal of Cumbria as a whole, particularly to cultural visitors who stay longer and spend more.
+With this double accolade in mind we believe the recent designation for the Lake District will further strengthen the appeal of Cumbria as a whole, particularly to cultural visitors who stay longer and spend more.

 Visitors will be able to enjoy a higher quality, broader offer from leisure and hospitality providers who are using the World Heritage status in their marketing.

-Cumbria Tourism will be using WHS to help maintain and grow the interest/attention of VisitEngland and VisitBritain, who we will work will to market the region both within the UK and internationally.
-We will use WHS to promote the whole of Cumbria and encourage visitors to explore beyond the traditional ‘honeypot’ locations and enjoy a range of lesser-known, authentic experiences.
+Since confirmation of this global accolade Cumbria Tourism regularly uses World Heritage Status (WHS) to help maintain and grow the interest/attention of VisitEngland and VisitBritain, who we work with to market the region both within the UK and internationally.
+We use WHS to promote the whole of Cumbria and encourage visitors to explore beyond the traditional ‘honeypot’ locations and enjoy a range of lesser-known, authentic experiences.